 - C. Increased certainty around the concept of significant benefit: a stable and predictable system to award and maintain ODD is a vital precondition to ensure continued investment in OMP R&D. The concept of Significant Benefit plays a pivotal role in this respect.
-On the one hand, there needs to be more alignment in the evidentiary standards required for the Significant Benefit assessment and for Marketing Authorisation (MA), on the other hand, an ODD designation is not only a corner stone of the OMP Regulation but should also serve as a building block for P&R processes at Member States level. - D. A thoughtfully calibrated incentive design: developing a thoughtfully calibrated incentive framework requires a thorough assessment as outlined by the Commission.
+On the one hand, there needs to be more alignment in the evidentiary standards required for the Significant Benefit assessment and for Marketing Authorisation (MA), for example by establishing a "conditional" Significant Benefit status, where evidence for proving Significant Benefit would continue to be provided post-MA.
+Such a concept needs further reflection and analysis with the cooperation of all relevant stakeholders.
+On the other hand, an ODD designation is not only a corner stone of the OMP Regulation, but should also serve as a building block for P&R processes at Member States level. - D. A thoughtfully calibrated incentive design: developing a thoughtfully calibrated incentive framework requires a thorough assessment as outlined by the Commission.
 We believe that modulating market exclusivity alone will not suffice, and especially if it only consists of a reduction in the current exclusivity period.
 From the perspective of small to mid-sized companies, we also urge caution against making the extension of market exclusivity conditional on launching a product in most or all Member States.
 This would be particularly challenging for smaller companies that do not have a presence and sufficient resources to launch in all 27 EU Member States and in the three European Economic Area countries.
 While market exclusivity should remain the main tool of the OMP Regulation, additional incentives need to be carefully designed to incentivise OMP developers to go into areas where standard innovation models alone might not be effective.